RinonT/filament-fe-tech-test/README.md

 - Displaying a big list of companies on the homepage
 - Limiting the list by 10 using `react-paginate`
 - Testing the CompanyListCard with `react-testing-library`

+I would still work on separating the styles in its own folders and improving it if I still had more time.
+Apart from that, I'd like to extend this a bit by showing more details on a different page(company details page for example) when clicking on its list.